polynetwork/dev-docs/new_chain/side_chain/contracts.md

 <div align=center><img src="resources/contracts_interaction.png" alt=""/></div>

-## 2. Developing CCM Contracts
+## 2. Developing CCM Module

 The following four features are the core functions of CCM contracts and must be implemented.

 ### Step1.
 Synchronizing genesis block header

-This step is meant to implement the methods of synchronizing the genesis block header of the Poly chain to the CCM contract.
+This step is meant to implement the methods of synchronizing the genesis block header of Poly Chain to the CCM contract.

 #### Example: